 How long should the computations take?

-It well depends on the size of the region.
-Modeling of the sample region, chr1:8966211-11059337, which contains less than 200 clusters and around 16000 singletons takes around 4 minutes, while modeling of chromosome 1 usually takes up to 2 hours.
-These times were measured when the job queue was empty, so it may take longer if the request needs to wait in a queue.
-Note that the default settings were used for the calculations, and some of the settings (particularly "Steps" options and enabling the subanchor heatmaps) may impact the computation time significantly.
+It well depends on the number of interactions in the selected region and whether the user wants to modify interactions by SVs or not.
+You can see the estimation of computation time here.
+Computation times depend on the number of protein factors (CTCF, or CTCF together with RNAPII) used for simulation and whether it involves SV-driven modeling.
+These times were measured when the job queue was empty, therefore it may take longer if the request needs to wait in a queue.
+Note that the default settings were used for the calculations, and some of the settings (particularly "Steps" options and enabling the subanchor heatmaps) and number of samples with the SVs list may impact the computation time significantly.

 Note the maximal running time (ie. since the status changed to "Started") is set to 48 hours, after which jobs are killed.
 Please let us know if your computations take much longer than expected or if you need to increase the time limit.